Angra (band)

-Angra is a Brazilian power metal band formed in 1991.
-They have released nine regular studio albums, five EPs, and three live CD/DVDs to date.
+Angra is a Brazilian progressive power metal band formed in 1991.
+They have released ten regular studio albums, six EPs, and seven live CD/DVDs to date.
 Led by Rafael Bittencourt, the band has gained a degree of popularity in Japan and Europe.

+On 2 April 2015, guitarist Kiko Loureiro left Angra to join American thrash metal band Megadeth.

 History

 Formation

-Angra was formed in November 1991 by Santa Marcelina Music College students vocalist Andre Matos and guitarists Rafael Bittencourt and André Linhares.
-They were joined by Bittencourt's former bandmate Marcos Antunes (drums) and bassist Luís Mariutti (ex-Firebox).
+Angra was formed in November 1991 by former Viper vocalist Andre Matos and guitarists Rafael Bittencourt and André Linhares, in a collaboration with music promoter and Rock Brigade magazine owner Antônio "Toninho" Pirani.
+The trio was joined by drummer Marco Antunes, a former bandmate of Bittencourt's, and bassist André Lichewitz - quickly replaced by Luis Mariutti.
+Bittencourt and Matos were the primary songwriters in the band's early days.

-This line-up composed a number of the earliest songs, with Rafael Bittencourt and Andre Matos emerging as the main songwriters.
-Two of the first songs written were "Time" and "Angels Cry", which both featured on the band's first album.
-The song "Queen of the Night", composed by Matos and Bittencourt, was originally titled "Rainha" ("Queen") and had been one of the songs from Bittencourt and Antunes previous band.
-The song "Carry On" was composed by Andre Matos and brought to the band.
-In the beginning of 1992, André Linhares was replaced by André Hernandes.
-His stay was equally brief and Kiko Loureiro joined the band in late 1992.
-It was during Hernandes' time in the band that the song "Evil Warning" was written.
-Finally they added "Reaching Horizons" by Bittencourt.
-These six songs resulted in a demo-tape Reaching Horizons that was released in 1993 through Limb Music in Germany.
+Early in 1992, Linhares left the band and was replaced by André Hernandes, who quit in the same year to be replaced by Kiko Loureiro.
+With Loureiro in the line-up, Angra recorded their first demo tape Reaching Horizons, which was released in 1993 through the German label Limb Music.
+Among the tracks, "Queen of the Night", originally titled "Rainha" ("Queen"), had been previously composed for Bittencourt and Antunes' previous band; and "Evil Warning" was written during Hernandes' brief stint as guitarist.

 Angels Cry

 During the recording sessions for their first album Angels Cry, Marcos Antunes left the band.
 A number of session drummers, including Alex Holzwarth were used to finish the album.
 Ricardo Confessori was later installed as a permanent replacement.
-This line-up change established a stable line-up lasted from 1993 to 2000.
+This line-up change established a stable line-up and lasted from 1993 to 2000.
 Angels Cry was recorded at Gamma Ray guitarist Kai Hansen's studio in Hamburg, Germany.
 Besides Hansen, the album included guest performances by Heavens Gate guitarist Sascha Paeth and Dirk Schlächter.

 The album was released in Brazil in 1993 through Eldorado Records and contained a number of classical influences as well as a cover of Kate Bush's "Wuthering Heights".
 The album had some success both in Brazil as well as Japan.
 The band were managed by Antonio Pirani, also editor of Rock Brigade magazine.
 Due to the album's success in Japan, the Evil Warning EP was released in 1994 through Victor, which included remixed versions of songs "Evil Warning", "Angels Cry", "Carry On" and "Wuthering Heights".
 In the following year the album was made available in Germany through Dream Circle, and in France by CNR Music.